matthr0w/ChipleX/configs/usercode_examples/image_processing_tum_logo/README.md

 ## Requirements

-1. The example is coded for two chiplets.
+1. The example is designed for two chiplets.
 2. The chiplets and the FPGA must have at least **512 KB** of RAM each.

 ## Usage